hgb2/PSAS-Capstone/documents/Design.md

                                   2) the pin is configured as an input
                                   3) the underlying library has problems

-    Look through the linked list for the pin number.
+    Look through the container for the pin that matches pin_number.
-    If the pin doesn't exist in the linked list, report an error.
+    If the pin doesn't exist in the container, report an error.
     If the pin is configured as an input, report an error.
-    Otherwise, call the embedded GPIO library to set the pin's state.
+    Otherwise, call the embedded GPIO library to set the pin's state to value.

     RETURN okay status or error
 END FUNCTION